dhernz/project-olympus/README.md

 We created two custom smart contracts.
 One for minting 1 trillion $OLY reward tokens and one for in-game player interactions.
 The Player interactions are vandalize: takes X amount of tokens out of the players wallet to reduce a locations health points. , upgrade: takes X amount of tokens out of the players wallet to reduce a locations health points, claim: distributes $OLY token rewards to users for daily and multiplier bonuses.
 The user has to approve the transaction contract to transfer tokens.
 The contracts inherit the ERC-2771 context contract which enables gasless transactions.

 -thirdweb
 We are using thirdweb to deploy our contracts onto the Polygon L2 blockchain.
-It enables gasless transactions, provides an alternative to ethers, and has useful prebuilt contracts.
+We utilized the thirdweb SDK to facilitate our contract interactions and authorize wallets through their contract authorization script.
+This script provide a cookie to the user to validate their wallet once every 6 hours rather than requiring the user to re-validate for every transaction.
+The SDK also enables gasless transactions, provides an alternative to ethers, and has useful prebuilt contracts.